plasgroup/jvm-in-memory/doc/InMemoryJVMDocument.md

 14. **Entry Table**: Contains **constantpool_items_count** $8$​-byte items.

-    The constant table of the original Java class file store symbol reference of various types of resources, e.g., ClassRef, FieldRef, UTF-8 string, integer value, double value, etc.
+    The constant table of the original Java class file store symbol reference of various kinds of resources, e.g., ClassRef, FieldRef, UTF-8 string, integer value, double value, etc.

+    The entry table inside a DPU class structure is a resolved constant table, with the same amount of items as the original class file's constant table.

-    Each of them in the constant table is resolved to a value (direct value) that can be used to access the corresponding resource and become an item in the entry table inside the DPU class structure.
+    Each item in the constant table of original class file is resolved to $8$-byte item in the entry table in the DPU class structure.

+    Each entry table item's lower $4$ bytes  store a value that can be used to access the corresponding resource.

+    Each entry table item correspond to a resource.
+For different kind of resource, the  lower $4$ bytes of entry table item hold different meaning.

-    The direct value of each type of constant table item is as follows:
+    Different type of resources' entry table items lower $4$ bytes value are interpreted as follows:

     + **MethodRef**: $4$-byte index to the virtual table
     +  **UTF-8**: $4$-byte byte offset of the **Utf8 / Number Constant Area**
     + **int/short int**: the direct value of the integer
+    + **FieldRef:** $4$-byte index indicates the index of the corresponding field inside the field area of the object instance of this class.

 15. **Fields**: stores field structures
 16. **Methods**: stores method structures of this class.
 Note that, this area does not include inherent methods' structures.